bartlebythecoder/traveller-universe-creator/README.md

 To Do list complete:

+   - UNDERWAY 2021 11 04 v.061: New Gui Interfaces:  generate_menu and browse_sector
    - COMPLETE 2021 10 31 v.06: Moons details added to orbital_body table
    - COMPLETE 2021 10 28: Moons created using Architect of Worlds
    - COMPLETE 2021 10 27: Density added for GG